kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/24 - Maghaven VIII (10-05-25).md

 - We travelled northward, forced march through the next day.
 	- Made it to the temple
 		- Some movement, low to the ground, long and flat.
 I spoke animals, hungry creatures in there.
+	- Perse asked Rem to check in on the ladies, he ripped the arm out of the bracer and chucked it.